 - A 2.5% reduction in revenue due to known garbage/recycling bin size reductions (based on the number of customers who have already indicated they will use smaller bins, which are charged at a lower rate, resulting in lower revenue);

 - A 2.2% reduction in revenue due to projected 2011 bin size reductions (based on the projection of how many customers will change to a smaller bin size in 2011);

 The above percentages are offset by 11.8% from the City's rate stabilization fund to reduce the overall cost impact on customers.
 Without the City contributing from its rate stabilization fund, the total increase to customers would have been nearly 30%.
 The rate stabilization fund is used to lower the overall annual increase to customers, and reduce the “price shock” of the rate increase.
 It provides for smaller, but continuing, increases.

-Visit Redwood City’s award-winning website at www.redwoodcity.org for information about the City and its services, the community, recreation programs, education, City government, and local business.
-Subscribe to Redwood City’s electronic newsletter or other City documents at www.redwoodcity.org/egov .
+Visit Redwood City’s award-winning website at www.redwoodcity.org for information about the City and its services, the community, recreation programs, education, and local business.
+Subscribe to Redwood City’s newsletters or other documents by visiting www.redwoodcity.org/egov.